cfrancoeur/CV/CV.md

 **Alternative Spring Break-Chesapeake Bay**
 Spring Break 2013
 > Engaged in tree planting, urban farming, river clean up and oyster restoration

+## Organizations/Committees
+**Computation Biology, Ecology, & Evolution Group at UW-Madison** [(ComBEE)](https://combee-uw-madison.github.io)
+> Study group for R and Python specifically for students in the biological sciences

+**Student Invited Speaker Committee at UW-Madison**
+> A committee of students who coordinate a visit from a research outside of UW-Madison

+## Relevant Classes
+### 2017
+CS 301: Introduction to Data Programming (Python)
+MICROBIO526: Microbial Physiology
+MICROBIO875: Bioinformatics for Microbiologists

+###2016
+MICROBIO655: Biology and Genetics of Filamentous Fungi
+ENST432: Environmental Microbiology